slowernews/wisdom-tldr/README.md

 Cancel your pity party.
 No one is coming to save you.<br>
 Pull yourself together and take total ownership for everything in your life.

 > *'If you are feeling lost in life, you need to experience more things.
-Do whatever you have to do to give yourself more experiences and grow into the man that you want to become.'*
+Do whatever you have to do to give yourself more experiences.'*

 <!--
+What do you do for fun?
+What am I interested in that everybody in the world is interested in?

 Take some time away from all external influences and really decide what you want for yourself in the areas of health, wealth, relationships, and personal growth.
 Then, once you have a clear picture of what you want, hustle like crazy until you achieve it
 -->